rhdunn/cainteoir-engine/docs/voicedb-format.md

 | next-section   | u16    |  3     |
 | END OF SECTION |        |  5     |

 The `magic` field identifies the section as a data table.
-See the sub-sections for the actual value.
+This is the string "STR".

 The `next-section` field is the offset to the next data block.